Let’s Look at the Facts Behind Common Hair Colour Myths

 Myth #7 Never straighten or colour curled hair

 The Facts.
-Colour does dry your hair a bit and it is therefore advised to wait at least a week, after your colour, before you decide to get any permanent straightening treatments done.
+Colour does dry your hair a bit and it is therefore advised to wait at least a week, after your colour, before you decide to get any permanent straightening hair fall treatments done.
 The chemicals and heat involved in hair straightening dry your scalp further.
 This may make your hair brittle.
 Do remember to use the products your stylist advises you to, to ensure the best results.

 Myth #8 Never colour your hair during pregnancy